christohill/fb-reaction-counter/README.md

 Initially developed to do live polls streaming to Facebook Live, but the script itself could probably be used for other things.

-If you're new to HTML/CSS/JavaScript, see the examples folder for some basic examples using the script.
+If you're new to HTML/CSS/JavaScript, see the examples folder for some basic examples using the script (Note: You'll need your App ID and App Secret from http://developers.facebook.com.

 #### License
 Released under the MIT license - http://opensource.org/licenses/MIT